 The vast majority of our academies have improved their KS1 and KS2 outcomes with a number making significant progress.
 We have drilled down to identify any specific areas for improvement; these will be rigorously monitored at different intervals throughout the year and the impact of actions to improve outcomes will be evaluated.
-Each academy had bespoke targets for pupil outcomes in 2019-20.
+Each academy worked to improve pupil outcomes during 2020-21 though we need to recognise the disruption caused by lockdowns, remote education and isolation.